 - In ancient times, the root part of the carrot plant that we eat today was not typically used.
 The carrot plant however was highly valued due to the medicinal value of its seeds and leaves.
 For instance, Mithridates VI, King of Pontius (around 100BC) had a recipe for counteracting certain poisons with the principle ingredient being carrot seeds.
 It has since been proven that this concoction actually works.

 - The Romans believed carrots and their seeds were aphrodisiacs.
 As such, carrots were a common plant found in Roman gardens.
 After the fall of Rome however, carrot cultivation in Europe more or less stopped until around the 10th century when Arabs reintroduced them to Europe.

-- British gunners in WWII were able to locate and shoot down German planes at night due to the invention of radar, which the Germans knew nothing about.
-To cover up the invention and extreme effectiveness of radar, the British spread about an urban legend that said that they massively increased the night vision of their pilots by having them consume large amounts of carrots.
+- British gunners in WWII were able to locate and shoot down German planes at night due to radar.
+What does this have to do with carrots?
+To cover up significant advancements the Allies made in radar technology at the time, and the extreme effectiveness of radar that resulted, the British spread about an urban legend that said that they massively increased the night vision of their pilots by having them consume large amounts of carrots.
 This lie not only convinced the Germans, but also had a bonus effect of causing many British people to start planting their own vegetable gardens, including planting carrots.
 This urban legend has persisted even to this day.

-- The largest carrot every grown was 19 pounds; grown by John Evans in 1998 in Palmer, Alaska.
+- The largest carrot ever grown was 19 pounds; grown by John Evans in 1998 in Palmer, Alaska.